 - Otobi: Starting off in 1975, Otobi is one of the pioneers of Bangladesh’s furniture industry.
 They have the largest distribution network with over 18 retail and 288 exclusive dealer outlets.
 In total, it has over 450 selling hubs across the country.

 - Navana: Navana Furniture Limited was established in 2002.
 It currently has over 80 outlets across Bangladesh.
 They import all of their major raw materials and their production plant is fully integrated.
-They mould, design, assemble and test the materials by themselves.
+They mold, design, assemble and test the materials by themselves.

 Research has been conducted by Ishtiaqur Rahman, Junior Associate at LightCastle Partners.
-Check out the LCP drive for downloading sector specific reports: www.lightcastledata.com/drive
+Check out the LCP drive for downloading sector-specific reports: www.lightcastledata.com/drive